Kong/docs.konghq.com/app/gateway/2.6.x/index.md

 ### Kong Manager
 {:.badge .free}

-Kong Manager is the Graphical User Interface (GUI) for {{site.base_gateway}}.
+Kong Manager is the graphical user interface (GUI) for {{site.base_gateway}}.
 It uses the Kong Admin API under the hood to administer and control {{site.ce_product_name}}.

+Here are some of the things you can do with Kong Manager:

+* Create new Routes and Services.
-Use Kong Manager to organize teams, adjust policies, and monitor performance with just a few clicks.
-Group your teams, services, plugins, consumer management, and more exactly how you want them.
-Create new routes and services, activate or deactivate plugins in seconds.
+* Activate or deactivate plugins with a couple of clicks.
+* Group your teams, services, plugins, consumer management, and everything else exactly how you want them.
+* Monitor performance: visualize cluster-wide, workspace-level, or even object-level health using intuitive, customizable dashboards.

 ### Kong plugins